ECHATE Hajar

 Main research themes:

-- Plasma etching of titanium for MEMS (aspect ratio >10)
+- deep etching of titanium and functional materials for MEMS applications;

 Current research projects :